 March typically signals the end of the Montana ice fishing season.
 As the weather grows warmer, the ice covering the majority of open water in Montana starts to recede.
 I get excited about this because it means I get to hit the streams with my fly rod and start to show Montana ranches for sale.
-However, this can be a dangerous time for prospective ice fisherman.
+However, this can be a dangerous time for prospective ice fishermen.
 It is important to pay attention to weather reports as well as ice fishing reports in order to remain safe on ice in the spring.
 As spring advances, ice fishing will cease to be a practical form of fishing as more lakes become free of ice allowing for open water fishing.
 Ice fishing is a blast and can be a great way to catch a bunch of fish at a time, but steps need to be taken to ensure the safety of the fishermen on the ice.

 It is critical to know the depth of the ice when ice fishing.
 Any ice that is 2 inches thick or less should not be walked on.
 Snow ice or ice that appears white in nature is approximately half as strong as clear black and blue ice.
 For the thickness guidelines below, you should double the recommended thicknesses for snow ice.